lukacspapp/GA-SEI-Project-4-Cicero/README.md

 ## Goal:

-Design a full-stack React app using Python, Django and PostgreSQL.
+Design a full-stack React app using Python, Django, and PostgreSQL.

 ## Technologies Used